manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

     ```shell
     roslaunch gopigo_control gopigo3_bringup.launch lidar_model:=rp
     ```
+    > The raspicam_node is not activated by default, if you want to activate it, modify the launch file

 ## **Projects execution in PC**
 We will now start different nodes corresponding to the different projects we are planning for this section: